- April 23, 2020

 "A Summer's End: Hong Kong 1986" is a narrative-driven Austronesian-inspired visual novel.
 The game follows the story of a young woman, May, who returns to her childhood home in Hong Kong and must confront her troubled past.
 As May uncovers old family secrets and navigates complex relationships, players will make choices that impact the outcome of the story.
 The game features stunning hand-painted art and a hauntingly beautiful soundtrack.

-- The story is relatively short and may feel rushed at times, leaving players wanting more depth and exploration of the characters' relationship.
+- The story is relatively short, leaving players wanting more depth and exploration of character relationships.

-- The game has limited interactivity, with choices that don't significantly alter the story, making it feel more like a linear narrative than a traditional game.
+- Limited choices that don't significantly impact the story, making it feel more linear than interactive.

 “The story is a little too short and simple with a few characters, and there's not a lot to interact with.”